10Nates/wordpos/README.md

 I have no relation to the individual who made the package nor the package.
 I simply needed the same functionality for a different Go project, and I couldn't find a suitable replacement.

+*Note: This is not a complete port.
+Some wordnet data is not captured using the method I am currently using, and the definition is VERY crudely formatted.
+I may or may not change this in the future.*

 ## Installation

 This will take quite a few megabytes as it includes all of wordnet locally.